Broken Arrow (TV series)

-Broken Arrow is a Western television series that ran on ABC-TV in prime time from September 25, 1956, through September 18, 1960.
+Broken Arrow is an American Western television series that ran on ABC in prime time from September 25, 1956, to June 24, 1958, with reruns airing through September 18, 1960.
 The show was based on the 1947 novel Blood Brothers, by Elliott Arnold, which had been made into a film in 1950, starring James Stewart as Tom Jeffords and Jeff Chandler playing as Cochise.

 Synopsis

 Anthony Caruso, John Lupton as Tom Jeffords and Michael Ansara as Cochise, 1957.

 Broken Arrow was set in the 1870s.
 The main characters were Tom Jeffords, an Indian agent, and Cochise, an Apache Chief.

 The program differed from other Westerns because Jeffords and Cochise were equal in stature and respected each other.
 They practiced tolerance of each other.